FAIRS feature AGRICULTURE!

-The Mason-Dixon Fair welcomes you to our 20th annual exhibition and extends to our exhibitors, patrons, fair officials, and visitors our appreciation for their support in making this exhibition possible.
+July 8th thru the 13th, the Mason-Dixon Fair welcomes you to our 20st annual exhibition and extends to our exhibitors, patrons, fair officials, and visitors our appreciation for their support in making this exhibition possible.

 We are hoping that we have as much support and patronage as we did in our first year as a Fair.
 The Fair Directors and Fair Department Committee Personnel comprise a unique blend of farmers, business persons and public spirited individuals who value service above personal gain.
 Many of them take time from their regular occupations to spend long days working for or at the Fair.
 The six day event provides friendly competition among neighbors and a wholesome, educational atmosphere for all ages.
 Farmers and small gardeners can compare their produce at one central location.
 Children can learn to appreciate quality food products and farm animals.
 Our youth program is especially designed to encourage both boys and girls to exhibit in all categories of baking, canning, cooking, needlework, vegetables, plants, and animals.